Donald Lee Stewart: Origins and early ministry

 Stewart first worked with Allen, starting with "pounding tent stakes at Allen's revivals to driving a truck to preaching".
-One of Allen's rising young evangelistic proteges during the early 1960s along with the likes of R. W. Schambach and Leroy Jenkins, Stewart served as evangelist and secretary treasurer of Allen's organization, and "was hit with allegations of embezzlement by Allen's brother-in-law, of pocketing offerings from the revivals" in the wake of Allen's death.
+One of Allen's rising young evangelistic proteges during the early 1960s, along with the likes of R. W. Schambach and Leroy Jenkins, Stewart served as evangelist and secretary-treasurer of Allen's organization, and "was hit with allegations of embezzlement by Allen's brother-in-law, of pocketing offerings from the revivals" in the wake of Allen's death.
 When the controversial Allen died from alcohol poisoning as a result of an alcoholic binge in 1970, Stewart tried to clean up Allen's room before the police came.
 After Allen's death, Stewart gained complete possession of Allen's organization, including his Miracle Valley property, and renamed Allen's Miracle Life Fellowship International the Don Stewart Evangelistic Association (and later the Don Stewart Association).

-From 1979 until early 1983, the Christ Miracle Healing Church and Center led by Frances Thomas, a disciple of Allen's, purchased and occupied land on Miracle Valley's subdivision property across Highway 92 from the bible church.
-The fundamentalist, cult-like church and its 300 members had several confrontations with utility workers, neighbors and eventually law enforcement resulting in what became known as the Miracle Valley shootout.
+From 1979 until early 1983, the Christ Miracle Healing Church and Center acquired land near Miracle Valley, leading to several confrontations with local authorities.
+The church, which had a strict and insular doctrine, and its 300 members had several confrontations with utility workers, neighbors, and eventually law enforcement, resulting in what became known as the Miracle Valley shootout.
 This confrontation resulted in the shooting deaths of two of its senior members and injuries to multiple sheriff's deputies.
 Immigrants from Chicago and Mississippi rioted, which resulted in the death of Therial Davis, a six-year-old.
 The land was abandoned within a couple of weeks.
-The Don Stewart organization was not affiliated with the CMHCC.
+Stewart's organization had no connection to the Christ Miracle Healing Church and Center.

 In 1982, Miracle Valley's main administration building and vast warehouse were set on fire by arson, which resulted in the total destruction of the facilities.
 The main building was valued at $2 million.
-Stewart sent multiple donation requests to some people on his 100,000 person mailing list "even though his ministry is not associated with the college and the fire damage was insured."
-According to the press, one of his letters "gave the impression ... the fire had crippled Stewart's ministry" and another purported to include the buildings ashes with a request for $200 donations.
-He was "accused by another church of committing arson for an insurance payoff."
+Stewart sent multiple donation requests to some people on his 100,000-person mailing list "even though his ministry is not associated with the college and the fire damage was insured."
+According to the press, one of his letters "gave the impression ... the fire had crippled Stewart's ministry" and another purported to include the building's ashes with a request for $200 donations.
+Stewart faced allegations of arson from some sources.
 His own church had issues over Stewart's financing and "questioned Stewart's fundraising techniques" before.